-Prerequisites: ARCH 202, ARCH 321, ARCH 422 | S, SII (Upon demand)
+Prerequisites: ARCH 202, ARCH 321, ARCH 422 | S, and upon demand

 This course combines expertise in New Urbanism with a thorough understanding of environmental issues and techniques.
 It also exposes students to a comprehensive and technically informed way on how to design and build places that are environmentally responsible and also gratifying to inhabit.